- Grants and Contributions Policy

-A proposed project must promote economic development in the City of Ottawa while demonstrating cultural and/or social benefits.
-The project must deliver sustainable economic benefits and must demonstrate how benefits will continue after project funding has ended.
+A proposed project must demonstrate how it will create jobs in the City of Ottawa while also helping specific under-represented populations to overcome identified impediments.
+The project must deliver resilient (not temporal) economic benefits that are expected to outlast project funding.
 Projects that leverage additional funding sources, and/or in-kind contributions, will receive more favorable consideration in their evaluation.

 A proposed project must:

-- Demonstrate how it will positively affect the development of the local economy (jobs, businesses, community support capacity, etc.)
+- Demonstrate how it will positively affect the development of the local economy (jobs, businesses, organizational support capacity, etc.)

 - Demonstrate how it will help targeted populations that have been historically under-represented in Ottawa's economy to overcome identified economic impediments

 - Demonstrate the need for grant support from the City